ottenwbe/bosh-install/README.md

 ### Cleaning Up ###

-You can clean up everything by calling the ```./destroy.sh``` script.
+You can clean up everything by defining and calling a second script ```destroy.sh```.
-As you can see, we rely on the outputs from our terraform deployment earlier and the aws keys in terraform.tfvars to fetch all relevant parameters for the destruction.
+As you can see, I rely on the outputs from our terraform deployment earlier and the aws keys in terraform.tfvars to fetch all relevant parameters for the destruction.
-With those information we can ssh to the jumpbox in order to delete the bosh-director.
+With this information the script can ssh to the jumpbox in order to delete the bosh-director.
 The terraform destroy command will cleanup the rest for us.

 ```bash